HeroRobb/godot-psx-starter-project/README.md

 A base project for creating retro psx style games in the godot engine.

 ## Attribution
-Many of the shaders used are from MenacingMecha's godot psx style demo (https://github.com/MenacingMecha/godot-psx-style-demo/tree/master/shaders) and Ahopness' GodotRetro (https://github.com/Ahopness/GodotRetro) so thank them if you use this because it would have neverbeen possible without them.
+Many of the shaders used are from MenacingMecha's godot psx style demo (https://github.com/MenacingMecha/godot-psx-style-demo/tree/master/shaders), AesthicalZ's Godot PSX (https://github.com/AestheticalZ/godot-psx), and Ahopness' GodotRetro (https://github.com/Ahopness/GodotRetro) so thank them if you use this because it would have never been possible without them.
 I also used/changed/stole/learned from tons of things from tons of different programmers and developers.
 I couldn't possibly list them all.
 You can attribute me for using this by keeping the default attribution in the intro if you want.